xXG0DLessXx/poe-telegram-bot/README.md

 ALLOWED_CHATS=<COMMA-SEPARATED LIST OF ALLOWED CHAT IDS (Example ID's:-1001234567890,-1009876543210)>
 BING_AUTH_COOKIE=<your_auth_cookie_here>
 ```
+7. Set the "start.sh" script to executable using the command `chmod 777 start.sh`

-7. Run the bot using `python3 start.py`.
+8. Run the bot using `./start.sh`.
 (It should install all needed dependencies automatically in a virtual environment).

 ## Usage
 - `/start` - Start the bot and receive a welcome message.